pandemic-patch/zeemz-ann/README.md

-# Zeems Announcement
+# Zeemz Announcement

-*Zeems: The Versipisces Secret* upcoming game release and announcement repository.
+*Zeemz: The Versipisces Secret* upcoming game release and announcement repository.

-*Zeems: The Versipisces Secret* game engine (aka "ZeemsCore") is written in Solidity for Ethereum smart contracts and utilizes the LoomSDK for side-chain transactions.
+*Zeemz: The Versipisces Secret* game engine (aka "ZeemsCore") is written in Solidity for Ethereum smart contracts and utilizes the LoomSDK for side-chain transactions.
 This makes Zeems a dual-layer blockchain game.

-*Zeems: The Versipisces Secret* is based off the short story, "[Poseidon Knows]()," written by Monique Finley.
+*Zeemz: The Versipisces Secret* is based off the short story, "[Poseidon Knows]()," written by Monique Finley.
 The short story takes place a few hundered years earlier than at the time of the novel, *[Terra Damnata: Book 1 of the Pu'Shing Bhu'Tons series](https://book1.pushingbhutons.com/p/chapters.html).*

 ## Uh...
 What's that?